 I press the small buzzer to the left of the door and I’m soon ushered into a cluttered waiting room.
 There’s couches, chairs, a lot of community health posters and leaflets and a kitchen which doubles as a reception desk.

-‘It’s all a bit voluntary sector!’ apologizes Monty Moncrieff, head of services for London Friend.
+‘It’s all a bit voluntary sector!’ apologises Monty Moncrieff, head of services for London Friend.

 Moncrieff is a friendly, bear of a man.
 Warm and engaging, he’s the kind of person you feel you could talk to about anything.
 I’m intrigued by his piercings.

-Celebrating its 40th anniversary in 2012, London Friend is the UK’s oldest LGBT charity, offering a range of services that address the full range of needs that someone may need to call on at vulnerable points of their life - whether that’s coming out, gender identity, relationship support or drug and alcohol issues.
+Having celebrated its 40th anniversary a few years ago, London Friend is the UK’s oldest LGBT charity, offering a range of services that address the full range of needs that someone may need to call on at vulnerable points of their life – whether that’s coming out, gender identity, relationship support, or drug and alcohol issues.

-Antidote - which aims to increase awareness, reduce harm and enable individuals to make informed choices in their lives - provides harm reduction advice, information and support for people who want to make a change to their drug and alcohol use, whether that’s to reduce use, gain greater control or stop altogether.
+Antidote is London Friend’s LGBT drug and alcohol service.
+Antidote aims to increase awareness, reduce harm and enable individuals to make informed choices in their lives – providing harm reduction advice, information and support for people who want to make a change to their drug and alcohol use, whether that’s to reduce use, gain greater control or stop altogether.

 Commonly referred to as ‘chems’, the drugs that are being increasingly used in this sexualised context are Crystal Meth and GHB/GBL.

 Crystal Meth (also known as ‘Tina’) is powerfully addictive.
 Generally injected or smoked, Crystal Meth is a form of methamphetamine and, by triggering a cascading release of dopamine in the brain, increases alertness, concentration, energy, and in high doses, can induce euphoria, enhance self-esteem and increase libido.